wanjiasu/my-app/README.md

    cd fastapi_backend
    vercel link --local-config=vercel.prod.json
    ```
-   - We have a special configuration than we need to set the --local-config value.
+   - We have a special configuration to set the --local-config value.
 3. Follow the prompts:
    - Link to existing project?
 No
    - Modify settings?
 No